IBM/maximo-labs/MkDocs/apm_8.7/docs/hpu_models.md

 !!! note

     When debugging in notebook directly, do not save as latest version, since it's hardcoded.
 You should instead get those inputs from Health.

+Congratulation you learned about the Substation Transformer Models included with Health and Predict - Utilities (HPU).
+and create a Score Groups.
+You also can now modify and debug the model notebooks.